visibilityspots/blog/articles/linux/dropbox.rst

 :author: Jan
 :tags: accounts, centOS, dropbox, encfs, encryption, multiple, security
 :slug: dropbox
+:status: published

 Reading this article will go through the process I went through configuring multiple dropbox accounts on my centos machine (one personal and one for work) and encrypting them both using encfs.

 That way I'm sure dropbox can't read the data stored into it.
 Because no I don't trust anybody on the cloud!